uktrade/platform-tools/images/conduit/README.md

-These images are designed to emulate most of the functionality from [alphagov/paas-cf-conduit](https://github.com/alphagov/paas-cf-conduit) working with the `copilot-helper conduit` command.
+These images are designed to emulate most of the functionality from [alphagov/paas-cf-conduit](https://github.com/alphagov/paas-cf-conduit) working with the `platform-helper conduit` command.

 Each image is built and pushed to the public ECR repository [uktrade/tunnel](https://gallery.ecr.aws/uktrade/tunnel) when changes